Yaacob Ibrahim: Personal life

 Yaacob has been active in community service since his school days and has been involved with the Association of Muslim Professionals, Jamiyah, Majlis Ugama Islam Singapura and the Nature Society.
 Initially a volunteer tutor, he became Chairman of the Council for the Development of Singapore Malay/Muslim Community (Yayasan Mendaki) in March 2002.

-He is married with a son and a daughter.
-Questions arose in regards to his son's citizenship and if he would serve National Service were raised when a leaked US diplomatic cable from WikiLeaks stated the minister's two children as US citizens.
-In response, he clarified that his children have dual American and Singapore citizenship until the age of 18 because of the status of his wife as an American citizen.
-He confirms his son will serve national service.
+He is married with an American woman and has a son and a daughter.
+Questions arose in regards to his son's citizenship and if he would serve National Service (NS) were raised when the United States diplomatic cables leak stated that Yaacob's two children are American citizens.
+In response, he clarified that his children had dual American and Singapore citizenship until the age of 18 because of the status of his wife as an American citizen.
+He confirmed that his son would serve NS.

-Yaacob's eldest brother Ismail Ibrahim was the first Malay recipient of the President's Scholarship.
+Yaacob has eight siblings.
+His eldest brother Ismail Ibrahim was the first Malay recipient of the President's Scholarship.
 His sister Zuraidah Ibrahim was a former Straits Times journalist now with South China Morning Post.
 His younger brother Latiff Ibrahim is a lawyer.
+His sister Hamidah Ibrahim was a district judge with the state courts.